random-geek/MapEdit/README.md

 - **`--p1, --p2`**: Area to copy from.
 - **`--offset`**: Offset to shift the area by.
 For example, to copy an area 50 nodes upward (positive Y direction), use `--offset 0 50 0`.
 - **`--blockmode`**: If present, only blocks *fully* inside the area will be cloned, and `offset` will be rounded to the nearest multiple of 16.
 In this mode, mapblocks may also be copied into non-generated areas.
-May be signifigantly faster for large areas.
+May be significantly faster for large areas.

 ### `overlay`